Customer willingness to recommend

 • You can track your scores over time, making it a great benchmarking tool.

 • NPS focuses on customers’ opinions.
-It encourages consumer engagement and helps your brand to develop a relationship with your consumer.
+It encourages consumer engagement and helps your brand develop a relationship with consumers.

 • By following up with probing questions within your NPS survey, you can explore ‘why’ consumers have given their score.